UK Startup Visa 2019 – An Overview

 You’ll be needed to present a proof that your chosen business category has ample growth opportunities via structured planning.

 Applying for startup visa and getting all these three things right often becomes too tedious for the applicant.
 Therefore there’s a new proposed ‘Post Study Visa‘ option which is a great alternative for those seeking a visa after their studies.

 UK Work Visas for International Graduates to be extended for 2 Years

 Foreign students are also to be offered a 2-years work visa after completion of their graduation from an acknowledged British university.
 Presently, graduates holding bachelors or master’s degrees are entitled to look for work and that too for only four months.
 However, from next year, all foreign students (graduates) would be able to apply for two-year work visa in the UK, augmenting their chances of getting hired for the long-term after studying.

 According to the new policy, the visas would have no limit on numbers and would enable graduates to apply for work regardless of their expertise or the degree they have pursued.
 According to the Government, the objective was to hire skillful graduates in technical fields like I.T., engineering, and mathematics.

 The latest announcement was welcomed by British universities.
 There were over 460,000 students enrolled in UK universities last year and the government plans to increase this figure to 600,000 over the next 10 years.

-The Department of Education said this route will open door of opportunities for students to look for work.
+The Department of Education said this route will open the door of opportunities for students to look for work.
 Also, they would be able to apply for long-term employment opportunities later on.

 How Can We Help?